FatiZarouali/Terraform_aws_module/terraform_aws_module/VPC/README.md

 # Configuration:
-IT creates a Virtual Private Cloud (VPC) with the specified CIDR block.
+It creates a Virtual Private Cloud (VPC) with the specified CIDR block.

 Enables DNS support and DNS hostnames.

 Tagged with the provided name.

 # variables:
-define the variables.
+It defines the variables.
 # output:
-output.tf return the vpc id from the vpc created.
+output.tf return the vpc id.